tinesoft/spring-esdata-loader/README.md

 ## Contributing

 Contributions are always welcome!
 Just fork the project, work on your feature/bug fix, and submit it.
 You can also contribute by creating issues.
+Please read the [contribution guidelines](.github/CONTRIBUTING.md) for more information.

 ## License